 Red the best film he possibly could.
 As a result the

-production was far more complex and larger than he
+production was far more complex, expensive and larger

-amongst Darren's peers making it the perfect swan
+by Darren's peers which made it his perfect swan

 the success of the first two films, there was never a

-plan for Oneself Three, however, as soon as the
+plan to make Oneself Three.
+However, as soon as the

-second film was released Darren found it impossible
+second film was released Darren realised it was

-not to write a third and final instalment - which was
+impossible not to write a third and final instalment

-side of the first film but was not without its own
+first film, but still wasn't without its own

 challenges as it featured more main characters